Ipstenu/dreamspeed/readme.txt

 * Point file URLs to DreamSpeed/DNS Alias for files that have been copied to S3
 * Serve files from dream.io

-This will be the fastest
+This will be the fastest.

 <strong>Do I have to manually push images?</strong>